 Founded in 2011 by ITV’s Political Editor, Robert Peston, our aim is to end educational inequality by giving all young people access to the same prestigious networks available to the top fee-paying schools in the UK.
-Through free school talks from today’s influential figures, our S4SNextGen work experience programme linking state school students to industry-leading companies and networked support partners we are helping level the playing field for young people of all backgrounds.
+Through talks from today’s influential figures, our S4SNextGen work experience programme linking state school students to industry-leading companies and networked support partners we are helping level the playing field for young people of all backgrounds.
+And, we keep our services for our schools and students entirely free of charge.

 Why we exist